Civil War Reenactment at Crump Park/Meadow Farm Museum. Photo courtesy Division of Recreation and Parks.

 and on the ground.
 Begin your journey via the National Park Service’s (NPS) Richmond National Battlefield Park web site and visitor centers.
 Also available on the NPS site are several park maps including a driving tour map of the battlefield park areas.
 Our Henrico Recreation and Parks Department has an excellent listing of Civil War Trail markers located throughout the county.
 And don’t miss the

-Museum and White House of the Confederacy, located in the City of Richmond.
+White House of the Confederacy, located in the City of Richmond.